wavemaker/docs/learn/how-tos/edit-datatable-bound-to-queryapi.md

 ---
-title: "Configuring edit functionality for the datatable that is bound to Query API"
+title: "Configuring edit/update functionality for the datatable that is bound to Query API"
 id: ""
 sidebar_label: "Edit functionality for the datatable that is bound to Query API"
 ---
 ---

-When the datatable widget is bound to the query API, the records cannot be edited.
-Incase, you would like to add the edit funtionality, you can achive your requirement using this approach.
+When the datatable widget is bound to the query API, by default we do not support edit/update operation.
+But you can achive this by customizing the edit/update funtionality using this approach.

 :::note
 In this example, we are using Employee table of the HRDB sample database.